BabylonJS/Documentation/content/How_To/Post_Process/Using_Default_Rendering_Pipeline.md

 1. The HDR value should be `true` as long as possible, unless you're targetting cheap fallback for low end devices.
 This value allow one of the half float or float texture type, depending on the GPU.
 Also, some effects (like bloom) will be more accurate.

 2. When enabling a pipeline, you may notice that your scene clearColor will not match the color you have set.
-This can be fixed using `.toLinearSpace()`, as in this <Playground id="#08A2BS#15" title="Clear Color Fix" description="Simple example of fixing the clear color in the default rendering pipeline to match what you have set." image=""/>
+This can be fixed using `.toLinearSpace()`, as in this <Playground id="#08A2BS#15" title="Clear Color Fix" description="Simple example of fixing the clear color in the default rendering pipeline to match what you have set."/>

 ## Customizing